petrelharp/pyslim/docs/traits.md

 # Working with traits and phenotypes

-An individual's phenotype for an trait in SLiM is determined from that individual's genetic effects, as well as both global and individual-specific "offsets".
+An individual's phenotype for a trait in SLiM is determined from that individual's genetic effects, as well as both global and individual-specific "offsets".
 SLiM records in metadata both phenotype and offset, so we can use these (by subtraction, for an additive trait) to determine the genetic value.
 We can also compute genetic contributions directly, which can be helpful, for instance, to decompose genetic variance from different parts of the genome.

-Let's start off with this simulation, which has:
+Let's start off with the simulation below, which has:

 - two additive traits,
 - with Gaussian selection on both,